-In May-June 2024, IslandWood, in partnership with Seattle Public Utilities, will be offering a Next Generation Science Standards-aligned field study for Seattle 5th-grade students.
+In May-June, IslandWood, in partnership with Seattle Public Utilities, offers a Next Generation Science Standards-aligned field study for Seattle Public School 5th-grade students.
 The field study is designed to enhance and localize the Amplify Ecosystems Restoration unit taught in Seattle Public Schools.

 Students will make focused observations about urban creek ecosystems and conduct investigations to increase their understanding of how people, plants, and animals interact with water in the ecosystem.